 However, it was not unprecedented for a clubs to gamble on an overseas professional.
 In the early 1920s, several Lancashire League clubs began to recruit some lesser-known overseas players.
 Among these were Australia’s Frank O’Keefe, who never played Tests, and the Lancashire-born AE Hall, who played Tests for South Africa in the early 1920s, but never toured England.
 As the decade progressed, clubs moved towards higher-profile signings, prompted by the success of Australia’s Ted McDonald, probably the fastest bowler in the world at the time, when he played for Nelson between 1922 and 1924.
 McDonald was followed by South Africa’s JM Blankenburg, Australia’s Arthur Richardson and, most successfully, Trinidad’s Learie Constantine.
 All three were signed after attracting attention during tours of England with their Test side; other players such as Alan Fairfax (Australia) and George Headley (West Indies) followed this well-trodden path in the 1930s.
 But St Hill was largely unproven when he signed – perhaps more unproven than any previous overseas professional.

 Learie Constantine recommended St Hill to Lowerhouse, who were perhaps persuaded not just by his testimony but by what he had himself brought to Nelson, in terms of results on the field and vastly increased attendances.
 At the time, Lowerhouse were generally a middling club.
 They had never won the Lancashire League and usually finished in the lower half of the table.
 Having been last in 1924 and 1926, they had risen to joint sixth in 1928 and fifth in 1929, but fallen to eleventh in 1930.
 The professional that season was Helm Spencer – the former Lancashire and Glamorgan cricketer’s 346 runs and 28 wickets were far from impressive, but he had spent many years at Lowerhouse, moving to Bacup and then Colne before returning for a single season in 1930.
 He later returned to play for them team as an amateur, including alongside St Hill in 1932.
 Spencer had, in turn, replaced Fred Webster as professional.
 Webster had been very successful, but had moved to the Central Lancashire League to play for Littleborough.
-Although both Spencer and Webster had played county cricket, neither was a star name; nor were any of Lowerhouse’s previous professionals.
+Although both Spencer and Webster had played county cricket, neither was a star name; nor were any of Lowerhouse’s previous professionals (although CP Carter, the professional in 1925 and 1926, had played Test cricket for South Africa).
 Perhaps St Hill was an attempt to compromise – an international cricketer whose name may have been known, but who would not have been as expensive as someone like Constantine, or a leading county professional.